Let’s admit it!

-As a budding blogger or Digital Marketer, you are always intended to learn the basics of SEO i.e Search Engine Optimization.
-You know deep in your heart that the more efficiently you will do SEO of your website, more will you get the results from the same.
+As a budding blogger or Digital Marketer, you are always inclined to learn the basics of SEO i.e Search Engine Optimization.
+You know deep in your heart that the more you will grab the SEO basics, more you will get the most out of your website.

-Well, it’s not a mistake of yours.
-And, it’s not a mistake of those tutorials or blogs either.
-All over internet, you will find various sources in the form of blogs or tutorials to learn SEO.
-But not all of them will explain you the important terms, definitions and SEO jargons.
+All over internet, you will find various SEO tutorials to learn.
+But not all of them contains all the important terms, definitions and SEO jargons.
+At times, it might so happen that you need to google any SEO glossary term when you accidentally stumble upon it from any internet source.
 Some of the terms in SEO may also confuse you to the level that you might actually conflate these terms with each other.

 Confusion is often harmless until it converts into a big mistake.
 But, it is more important to clear your confusion before it lead you to a problem.